 Practical application of training technique theory in a variety of settings.
 Training skills and principles may be applied to achieve the established goal of prevention and care of athletic injuries.
-May be repeated up to 3 credits.
-Prerequisite: Permission of the Department Chair.
+Prerequisites: Permission of the department chair.
+May be repeated for up to 3 credits.